What is re-entry?

 - Study Abroad Reunion (More details coming soon)

 - Peer Mentor Program

 - If you’re excited about sharing your experiences and talking to other students about study abroad, this program is for you!

 One of the biggest challenges for students who participate in study abroad can be re–adapting to the realities of life back in the United States.
 Typically, students who studied abroad for a medium or long period of time went through many changes and usually re–examine their priorities, their values, and what they think about themselves and the United States.
 For some, re-entry adjustment can be more challenging than the “culture shock” or cultural adjustment they experienced while living outside of the United States.
 Additional information about re-entry challenges can be found in the Center for Global Education Study Abroad Student Handbook.

 Lessons From Abroad – Oregon

 This professional conference is for students and recent graduates who have returned from an international education experience.
 At the conference, returnees are encouraged to reflect upon and understand their recent international experience.
 The conference provides re-entry support, networking opportunities, skill building workshops, and professional development training.
 Returnees will learn to identify and articulate gained skills that enrich and foster their future careers, educational endeavors, and community involvement.
-For more information and to register for the next annual conference, visit the Lessons From Abroad Oregon website.

 - “What’s Up With Culture?”: An online cultural training resource that includes a reentry module with reflection exercises and anecdotes.